MarkKyrollos/MarkKyrollos/README.md

 # 👋 Hi, I'm Mark Kyrollos

-🎓 Computer Science Student @ The American University in Cairo
+🎓 Computer Science Graduate from The American University in Cairo
 📍 Cairo, Egypt | 💼 Software Engineering & AI | 🤖 Passionate about Artificial Intelligence & Full-Stack Development

 ---

 ## 🚀 About Me

-- 🎓 Pursuing a B.Sc. in Computer Science with a Minor in Mathematics
+- 🎓 Currently hold a B.Sc. in Computer Science with a Minor in Mathematics
-- 💡 Passionate about Artificial Intelligence, Machine Learning, and Software Engineering
+- 💡 Passionate about Artificial Intelligence and Software Engineering
 - 🖥️ Experienced in full-stack web development using React, .NET, FastAPI, and SQL
 - 🌱 Currently building AI applications with Retrieval-Augmented Generation (RAG), LLMs, and IoT systems
 - 🎹 Classical pianist with over 5 years of professional training and performance